StarRocks/starrocks/docs/reference/System_variable.md

   The number of scan instances determines the number of other execution nodes in the upper level, such as aggregation nodes and join nodes.
 Therefore, it increases the concurrency of the entire query plan execution.
 Modifying this variable will help  improve efficiency, but larger values will consume more machine resources, such as CPU, memory, and disk IO.

+* partial_update_mode (3.1 and later)

+  Used to control the mode of partial updates.
+Valid values:
+  * `auto` (default): The system automatically determines the mode of partial updates by analyzing the UPDATE statement and the columns involved.
+  * `column`: The column mode is used for the partial updates, which is particularly suitable for the partial updates which involve a small number of columns and a large number of rows.

+  For more information, see [UPDATE](../sql-reference/sql-statements/data-manipulation/UPDATE.md#partial-updates-in-column-mode-since-v31).

 * performance_schema

   Used for compatibility with MySQL JDBC versions 8.0.16 and above.
 No practical usage.